Skip to Main Content

 Why Didn’t the Hospital Bill the Other Driver’s Insurance?

 Hospitals are not required to and do not bill the person that hit you.
 They will, however, provide a notice of their hospital lien to the insurance company for the other driver if they can.
 In that case, the settlement proceeds will have the hospital’s name on the check.
-If you have been hurt in a car accident, the hospital almost always files a lien if another was at fault unless you take charge and use your health insurance.
+If you have been hurt in a car accident, the hospital almost always files a lien if another was at fault.
+It is best to take charge and use your health insurance to avoid this.

 How to Deal with a Hospital Lien?

-The hospital rates can be 2 to 3 times what a health insurance company would pay, thus overcharging an uninsured personal injury victim who happens to be injured in an accident and has no health insurance.
+The hospital rates can be 2 to 3 times what a health insurance company would pay.
+Thus, they overcharge an uninsured personal injury victim.
+This happens if they are injured in an accident and have no health insurance.
 Early discussions with the person handling the bill can be helpful.

-Car accident attorneys frequently deal with hospital liens and are in a much better position to recognize excessive billing.
-While the hospital lien law gives hospitals super-priority, refusing a settlement without proceeds to the injury victim can be useful in obtaining reductions from the hospital.
-It is better to have an attorney handle a hospital lien reduction.
+Attorneys who handle car accident claims frequently deal with hospital liens.
+They are in a much better position to recognize excessive billing.
+The hospital lien law gives hospitals super-priority, but refusing a settlement without proceeds to the injury victim can be useful.
+This may help in negotiating reductions from the hospital.
+It is better to have a legal representative handle a hospital lien reduction.

-The hospital collection departments understand the need for an attorney to help obtain and distribute funds and usually prefer an attorney involved.
-For this reason, the hospital often will consider the fees as a factor in what the injured will net.
-Personal injury attorneys can also determine the lien’s validity and compare and argue the billing rates of other providers.
+The hospital collection departments understand the need for an attorney to help obtain and distribute funds.
+They usually prefer an attorney involved.
+For this reason, the hospital often considers the fees as a factor in what the injured will net.
+Personal injury attorneys can also determine the lien’s validity.
+They compare and argue the billing rates of other providers.

 Are Changes Needed in Texas Regarding Hospital Liens?

-Hospital Liens Attach to Any Accident in Texas
+Hospital Liens Attach to Any Personal Injury Claim.

-In Texas, if you are injured in an accident caused by another and seek medical treatment from the hospital shortly after the incident, the hospital most likely will file a lien.
-It does not matter what kind of accident, only that the hospital treatment is unpaid and you seek to collect from someone else for your personal injury.
+In Texas, if you are injured in an accident caused by another, and seek medical treatment from the hospital shortly after the incident, the hospital most likely will file a lien.
+It does not matter what kind of accident it is.
+What matters is that the hospital treatment is unpaid and you seek to collect from someone else for your personal injury.

 Commonly, we see liens filed after: